 The foundations for future learning are set in the Reception year (or Little Wetherby, for those boys who join us at nursery level) through both structured and child initiated activities.
 As children progress through the school we focus increasingly on academic skills, aiming to expose them to as many learning and developmental opportunities as possible and to thoroughly prepare them for their respective entrance examinations at 7+ or 8+.

-The boys follow our own dynamic curriculum in mathematics, literacy, science, geography, history and Religious Education (RE).
+The boys follow our own dynamic curriculum in mathematics, English, science, integrated curriculum, and Religious Education (RE).
 They are also taught reasoning, Learning for Life (PSHEE), French, music, drama, art, design and technology, computing and physical education (gym, swimming, football, rugby, cricket, hockey, and swimming) as part of a holistic curriculum.
 Specialist teachers are employed to teach French, music, drama, art, computing and physical education.

 We take into account the ability of every boy in order to ensure that each is challenged and their talents fostered in order to build their future education.
 Through a range of assessment practices, we gather information that is sufficiently comprehensive to enable the progress and achievement of the boys to be evaluated and next steps to be ascertained.